Spatial cloaking: Google

-It has been stated that Google does not meet the European Union’s data privacy law and thus increasing attention has been placed on the advocation of guidelines and policies regarding data privacy.
+It has been stated that Google does not meet the European Union's data privacy law and thus increasing attention has been placed on the advocation of guidelines and policies regarding data privacy.

 Facebook

-It has been arguing that less than a week after Facebook uses its “Places” feature, the content of that location information has been exploited by thieves and are used to conduct a home invasion.
+It has been argued that less than a week after Facebook uses its "Places" feature, the content of that location information has been exploited by thieves and are used to conduct a home invasion.

 Court cases

 United States v.
 Knotts case

 In this case, the police used a beeper to keep track of the suspect's vehicle.
 After using the beeper alone to track the suspect, the officers secured a search warrant and confirmed that the suspect was producing illicit drugs in the van.
 The suspect tried to suppress the evidence based on the tracking device used during the monitoring process, but the court denied this.
-The court concluded that “A person traveling in an automobile on a public thouroughfare [sic] has no reasonable expectation of privacy in his movement from one place to another.”
+The court concluded that "A person traveling in an automobile on a public thouroughfare [sic] has no reasonable expectation of privacy in his movement from one place to another."
 Nevertheless, the court reserved the discussion of whether twenty-four-hour surveillance would constitute a search.

 However, the cases using GPS and other tracking devices are different with this case, since GPS tracking can be conducted without human interaction, while the beeper is considered as a method to increase police's sensory perception through maintaining visual contact of the suspect.
 Police presence is required when using beepers yet is not needed when using GPS to conduct surveillance.
 Therefore, law enforcement agents are required to secure a warrant before obtaining vehicle's location information with the GPS tracking devices.